icinganalysis/icinganalysis.github.io/content/conditions_cd.md

 The 747 aircraft discussed in Wilder has had a long and successful service record in icing conditions, so the selected design point could not have been very far off from a representative condition.
-Also, for large airfoils, the predicted increase in drag at even the worst case conditions is small.
+For large airfoils, the predicted increase in drag at even the worst case conditions is small.

+Also, the 747 airfoil may have a different ratio of leading edge diameter of curvature to chord length than the NACA0012 airfoil, with is a factor in the correlation of the Cd value with ice.

 I am not advocating for the abandonment of prior, successful methods.
 The drag correlation method described may or may not be an incremental improvement,